Robert Turbin: Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

-On April 28, 2012, Turbin was selected by the Seattle Seahawks in the fourth round with the 106th overall pick in the 2012 NFL Draft.
+On April 28, 2012, Turbin was selected by the Seattle Seahawks in the fourth round with the 106th overall pick in the 2012 NFL draft.
 That year, he and Bobby Wagner became the highest-drafted pair of USU players since 1980.
 Playing as a backup to Marshawn Lynch, Turbin ran for 354 yards on 81 carries in his rookie season.
 In Week 14 against NFC West rival Arizona, Turbin got a significant number of carries in the second half thanks to a blowout, and would have his first career 100 yard game, getting 108 yards on 20 carries in a 58–0 victory.

 Again serving as a backup to Lynch, Turbin got fewer touches in 2013, ending up with 77 carries and 264 rushing yards and 8 receptions for 60 yards.
 Turbin obtained his first Super Bowl ring in Super Bowl XLVIII, recording 9 carries for 25 yards in the game during the 43–8 victory.

 Still the second-string running back in 2014, Turbin scored his first career NFL touchdown in Week 2 against the San Diego Chargers, catching a three-yard touchdown pass from Russell Wilson in the loss.
 He would score a second in week 13 against the San Francisco 49ers on a 13-yard catch-and-run.
 He would add a 34-yard catch later in the game, a 19–3 victory.
 In Week 17 against the St. Louis Rams, Turbin got 11 carries for 53 yards and caught a pass for 13 yards.
 He ended the season with 74 carries for 310 yards, along with 16 receptions for 186 yards.
-The Seahawks finished the season 12-4 and advanced to the Super Bowl for the second straight year.
+The Seahawks finished the season 12–4 and advanced to the Super Bowl for the second straight year.
 In Super Bowl XLIX, Turbin had 2 carries for 21 yards, but the Seahawks lost 28–24 to the New England Patriots as they failed to repeat as champions.
 After sustaining a high ankle sprain in the third preseason game, he was waived with an injury settlement on September 9, 2015.